 The Emini closed down 5.25 points at 1,428.50 on Friday 29 December.
 The cyclical short trade from Thursday worked out well today.
 However, the selling climax at the end of today’s trading may see this trade only break-even.
 Normal trading resumes on Wednesday and December’s low volume trendless action will finally come to an end.
-Check out the longer term chart below to see the likely market direction.
+Check out the longer term chart above to see the likely market direction.

 The Emini opened down 1.00 points at 1,432.75 then rallied, hitting a high of 1,437.50.
 The market then dropped all day, accelerating in the last hour and hitting a low of 1,425.50.
 Then in the last 30 minutes there was a strong bounce on very high volume to finish the day’s trading at 1,428.50.
 Range for the day at 12 points was above average but volume was again below average at only 0.5 million contracts traded.